AstreaTSS/PYTHIAWebsite/docs/setup/bda_investigations_setup.md

 ---
-description: How to set up investigations with PYTHIA.
+description: How to set up BDA investigations with PYTHIA.
 ---

-# Investigations Setup
+# BDA Investigations Setup

 !!! note
-    You must invite the bot and set up the basic settings before enabling investigations - check [the basic setup page](basic_setup.md) for more information.
+    You must invite the bot and set up the basic settings before enabling BDA investigations - check [the basic setup page](basic_setup.md) for more information.

 !!! warning
-    The investigation system present in PYTHIA is *vastly different* from the one present in Ultimate Assistant - this system is meant more for murder investigations.
-It is suggested you read the respective ["Using the Bot" guide](investigations.md) to understand the flow of this system compared to Ultimate Assistant.
+    The BDA investigation system present in PYTHIA is *vastly different* from the investigation system present in Ultimate Assistant - this system is meant more for murder investigations.
+It is suggested you read the respective ["Using the Bot" guide](bda_investigations.md) to understand the flow of this system compared to Ultimate Assistant.

     A general purpose investigation system is planned but may not come for a while; for now, you may want to check out [Chiaki Nanami](https://discord.com/application-directory/781034602533879838) (not affiliated), which has some (but not all) investigation features.

 ## Setting Up the Config

-To use the investigations feature, you need to establish a Truth Bullets (or whatever your RP calls them) channel, so that the bot knows where to send publicly discoverable Truth Bullets.
+To use the BDA investigations feature, you need to establish a Truth Bullets (or whatever your RP calls them) channel, so that the bot knows where to send publicly discoverable Truth Bullets.
 To do that, select the `/bullet-config channel` command, _use the channel option_, and select the channel you want Truth Bullets to go in.

 And you're technically ready!
 However, there are other commands worth noting: